-What if I cannot attend a session in Practical Strength - Foundations 1?
+What if I cannot attend a workout?
 Am I able to make it up?

-Practical Strength - Foundations 1 is a live Zoom class that is also recorded.
-If you miss one of our live classes, you will have access to the recording of the class for 1 week.
-Since you were unable to ask any questions, you may email me anytime.
+If you miss a class, you can always play the recording which is emailed to you the same day.
+You will have access to the recording of the class for 1 week.
+Since you would be unable to ask any questions, you may email me anytime!

 I have a long or short-term injury that bothers me.
 Can I still take the Practical Strength courses?

 It is important that you have accessed medical care for both short and long-term injuries prior to starting this (or any) fitness program.
 Please consult with your doctor and/or physical therapist prior to beginning.
 I am also available for 10- minute consultations to help you find the best path to safe fitness.